georgiannajames/Harry-Potter-Sentiment-Analysis/README.md

 ## Summary

 In this repo, I conduct a sentiment analysis on the Harry Potter series by J.K.
-Rowling.
+Rowling, guided by an in-class exercise that can be found in the resources linked below.

 ## Required Packages